 Formative evaluation is used during the daily operation of the program to examine ongoing processes and to help improve the program.
 A formative evaluation examines day-to-day successes and challenges.
 It is often used when programs are just starting or a new policy has just been put into effect.
 Formative evaluation provides a fast feedback loop to influence program decisions and make necessary changes.

-For example, your program T&C observes two activity areas each afternoon during your transition to playground time and leaves a brief note summarizing her observation in each staff member's mailbox.
-Both of these activity areas were starting a new routine at playground time, and you and your colleague wanted your T&C to observe the transition several times to provide feedback about how it was working.
-At the end of two weeks, your T&C meets with you and your colleague to discuss her observations over that period and to help you decide if the new routine was working well for the children and staff.
+For example, your program T&C observes two of the toddler classrooms each morning during your snack routine and leaves a brief note summarizing her observation in each teacher's staff mailbox.
+Both of the toddler rooms were starting a new routine at snack time, and you and your infant-toddler colleague wanted your T&C to observe snack several times to provide feedback about how it was working.
+At the end of two weeks, your T&C meets with you and your infant-toddler colleague to discuss her observations over that period and to help you decide if the new routine was working well for the children and staff.

 A summative evaluation is typically conducted at the end of a program or after a program has been in existence for some time.
 The summative evaluation is often shared with those outside the program (advisory board, interagency council, funders) to provide data about the effectiveness of the program.

 For example, each July your program manager writes an evaluation report.
 In it, she summarizes child data, family event data, child and family satisfaction data, and the overall program budget report.
-This report also highlights progress on the program's goals (e.g., increase the number of family volunteers on school-age field trips).
+This report also highlights progress on the program's goals (e.g., increase the number of family volunteers in infant-toddler classrooms).
 In many ways a summative evaluation report may be of interest to anyone affiliated with the program, but is also of importance to individuals outside the program.

 Although a summative evaluation report might only be written and shared once per year, the information that is used to create the report is collected across the year at many different points and includes many different stakeholders (e.g., staff, families, advisory board members).